johnshearing/PrivateKeyVault/README.md

   * [The: Linux From Scratch for Raspberry Pi book online](http://intestinate.com/pilfs/)
   * [Search this website for the term **rasp**](http://what-when-how.com/)

-#### Commands for Working With Video at the Terminal
-Record a video:
-`raspivid -t 30000 -w 640 -h 480 -fps 25 -b 1200000 -p 0,0,640,480 -o pivideo.h264`
-The -t 30000 in the line above makes the recording process last for 30 seconds.

-Stop the recording process with the following command:
-`pkill raspivid`

-Convert the video to mp4 format:
-`MP4Box -add pivideo.h264 pivideo.mp4`

-Play back the video:
-`omxplayer pivideo.mp4`

-If you want to look at a png file:
-`eog gem4.png`

-Check if two files are the same:
-`diff -s /home/pi/test/my_file.txt /home/pi/test/my_other_file.txt`

 #### Often Used Github Commands
 [This Video Tutorial series gets you up and running on GitHub quickly.](https://www.youtube.com/watch?v=BCQHnlnPusY&list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV&index=1)